CuriousJr101/ICP2017F/Homework/2/README.md

     0.5000
 ```

 The quotient of "1 divided by 2" is a double 0.5000.
+Both of the numbers are predefined as doubles.

 ```MATLAB
 >> 1\2